ProTip:

 At Encore, we do not do amendments for documents that were created by others.
 We will do a restatement at our current rates.
 We will do amendments on documents we drafted.

-When you encounter a trust-based estate plan with multiple amendments, or someone seeking to make major changes, it might be best to do a restatement.
+Consider this: if a client created a trust 30 years ago and amended it several times, the original trust and all of the amendments are now a series of documents.
+It's a trail of information and changes left for others to see.
+These documents could be the catalyst for infighting amongst current and former heirs and beneficiaries, which could result in someone contesting the trust.
+Key parties now see the changes you've made and when you made them, often without an explanation for the timing or purpose of these changes.
+Therefore, when you encounter a trust-based estate plan with multiple amendments or someone seeking to make significant changes, it might be best to do a restatement.
 The restatement won’t change the original name of the trust or the tax identification.
 It also retains the original start date and Trustor/Grantor.
 But everything else is rewritten.

 Your client may prompt the choice to do this, or you may recognize the need.
 We suggest starting with an Estate Plan Summary at Encore.